Frequently Asked Questions

 - Question – Do bicycles have to have a permit?

 - Answer - Yes, by policy all bikes must be registered.
 This helps to identify them should they become lost, stolen, or confiscated, as well as promotes the proper allocation of resources such as bike racks.
+Bicycle registration is free and good for up to four years.

 - Question – Do all vehicles require a permit?